hecker1002/RoBERTs---P4---Agentic-Evaluation-Framework/README.md

 # Agentic Evaluation Framework - RoBERTs---P4

 ## Overview

-This project addresses Problem 4 (P4) of the hackathon: creating an automated framework for evaluating AI agent responses at scale.
-Our solution, **Agentic Evaluation Framework**, combines multiple AI agents, feature extraction, BERT fine-tuning, and LLM-based judgment to provide a comprehensive and interpretable evaluation of agent performance.
+We tried to mimic a real-world setup where different AI agents give very different kinds of answers to the same prompt.
+So, we built 3 agents with fixed personas  a Reporter, a Deep Critical Thinker and a Carefree Storyteller using system prompts.
+We then labeled these responses across dimensions like  “Hallucination Score,” "Conciseness Score", "Assumption Control Score", "Instruction-Following Score" using a hybrid approach of human based  and using an open-source model using Few-Shot Learning.
+These became our ground truth labels.

+From there, we designed a hybrid evaluation pipeline.
+First, we generated features from each {prompt, response} pair using regex rules + a small Language Model (things like how closely the response sticks to the prompt, assumptions made, contradictions, domain type  using a DUAL Encoder , overconfidence score .).
+Then we trained a BERT model on those features + our ground truth labels, so it can predict scores automatically.

+Finally, during evaluation, when a new response comes in, we run it through the feature extractor → fine-tuned BERT for scoring → and also through a factual check step using a Mistral model.
+The “AI Judge” (Mistral) looks at both the response and the BERT score, and gives a verdict on whether the evaluation seems valid and also gives the reason for the score evaluated and its alignment with the BERT score .
+We show all of this in a Streamlit dashboard that tracks score trends, compares agents on the same prompt, and makes the whole process more transparent.

+The idea is that this pipeline can scale beyond just our 3 toy agents, and help evaluate lots of different models in a more explainable, layered way — not just “one black-box score.”

-## Problem Statement
+## Problem Statement-4 - AI agent Evaluation framework

-As AI agents proliferate, ensuring their reliability and trustworthiness is paramount.
-This project tackles the challenge of automatically evaluating agent responses across key dimensions:

-*   **Instruction Following:** Does the agent adhere to the prompt's instructions?
-*   **Hallucination Detection:** Does the agent fabricate information?
-*   **Assumption Control:** Does the agent make unwarranted assumptions?
-*   **Coherence & Accuracy:** Is the response logical, well-structured, and factually correct?

-Manual evaluation is infeasible at scale.
-Our framework provides an automated solution for scoring and analyzing thousands of agent responses.
+Building an AI agent Evaluation framework, we aim to create a robust system that can assess the performance of various AI agents across multiple dimensions.
+This involves not only scoring their responses but also providing insights into their reasoning processes and potential biases.

 ## Solution Architecture

 The Agentic Evaluation Framework employs a multi-stage pipeline:

-1.  **Agent Response Generation:** Generate diverse responses using multiple AI agents with distinct personas.
+1.  **Agent Response Generation & Labelling:** Generate the dataset of diverse responses using multiple AI agents with distinct personas and labelled it using a Hybrid Approach of Manual Labelling + Few-Shot Learning.
-2.  **Feature Extraction:** Extract relevant lexical and semantic features from the responses.
+2.  **Feature Extraction:** Extract relevant lexical and semantic features from the responses using Regex+Mini-LM and Dual Encoder Techniques.
-3.  **BERT Fine-Tuning & Prediction:** Fine-tune a BERT model to predict an instruction-following score based on the extracted features.
+3.  **BERT Fine-Tuning & Prediction:** Fine-tuned a BERT model to predict an instruction-following score based on the extracted features in previous step for each {prompt,response} pair.
-4.  **LLM-Based Judgment:** Leverage an LLM to cross-check factual accuracy, evaluate coherence, and provide a final verdict, incorporating the BERT score.
+4.  **LLM-Based Judgment:** Leverage an Open Source LLM ( Mistral 7B instruct ) to cross-check factual accuracy, evaluate coherence, and provide a final verdict, incorporating the BERT score and reason through CoT (Chain of Thought) the possible reasons for High or Low variation.
 5.  **Reporting:** Generate a comprehensive report summarizing the evaluation results.

 ### Flowchart (Suggested)